JimmyKenMerchant/raspi_pico/README.md

 #### pedal_multi

 * Executable, "pedal_multi" has multiselection.
 You can select 16 effects by GPIO11 (Bit 0), GPIO15 (Bit 1), GPIO12 (Bit 2), GPIO14 (Bit 3), and GPIO8 (Bit 4).
 Note that these pins are pulled up, and detect low states as bit-set.
 Caution that GPIO8 (Bit 4) is shared with LED indicator of another executable, "pedal_looper".
 In pedal_multi, there is no need to have a resistor with GPIO8 for grounding because of the internal pull-up.
 However in pedal_looper, GPIO8 must have a resistor for grounding because of just an output.
+When GPIO8 sets low state, the effect is forced to be No. 16 even if other bits are set.
   * 0: Buffer
   * 1: Sideband
   * 2: Chorus